FOR FREE PEOPLE

 Though Albert occasionally features Jewish characters in her novels and short stories, she says Judaism and Israel are not dominant themes in her writing.

-At that point the Writers Institute and the University of Albany, which administers the program, had to make a choice: They could publicly condemn the antisemitism displayed by Gawad and Ko and make sure the festival-goers were aware of what had happened.
+At that point the Writers Institute and the University at Albany, which administers the program, had to make a choice: They could publicly condemn the antisemitism displayed by Gawad and Ko and make sure the festival-goers were aware of what had happened.
 In a series of phone calls Thursday afternoon, Albert says she tried to convince them to do just that.
 Or they could capitulate to the bigotry by trying to sweep the whole thing under the rug, and listing the cancellation on the festival’s website as the result of “unforeseen circumstances.”

 The institute chose the latter course.
 During one of her calls with Koplik and Grondahl, Albert pushed them to keep the event—but with three empty chairs.
 “Let’s deal with the truth of what’s going on,” she said she told them.
 “Why cancel me when two ignorant, bigoted people made the wrong choice?”